-R. NEW ACCOUNTING STANDARDS, AND ACCOUNTING STANDARDS FOR APPLICATION IN FUTURE PERIODS Accounting Standards and Interpretation issued by the AASB that are not yet mandatorily applicable to the Group, together with an assessment of the potential impact of such pronouncements on the Group when adopted in future periods, are discussed below:
+R. ACCOUNTING STANDARDS FOR APPLICATION IN FUTURE PERIODS

+Accounting Standards and Interpretations issued by the AASB that are not yet mandatorily applicable to the Group, together with an assessment of the potential impact of such pronouncements on the Group when adopted in future periods, are discussed below:

-AASB 9: Financial Instruments and associated Amending Standards (applicable to annual reporting periods beginning on or after 1 January 2018).
+AASB 16: Leases (applicable to annual reporting periods beginning on or after 1 January 2019).